-Meeting Date: JANUARY 5, 2012 Subject:
+Meeting Date: NOVEMBER 3, 2011 Subject:

-January 2012 Legislative Report Recommendation:
+November 2011 Legislative Report Recommendation:

-Adopt Resolution No. 2012-0001, approving the January 2012 Legislative Report.
+Adopt Resolution No. 2011-0130, approving the November 2011 Legislative Report.
 Background/Justification:

 The Legislative Advocacy Program Policy adopted by the Board on November 10, 2003, requires Authority staff to present the Board with monthly reports concerning the status of legislation with potential impact to the Authority.
-The January 2012 Legislative Report updates Board members on legislative activities that have taken place during the month of December.
+The November 2011 Legislative Report updates Board members on legislative activities that have taken place during the month of October.
 The Authority Board can give direction to staff on legislative issues contained in the attached Legislative Report (Attachment A).
-State Legislative Action The Authority's legislative team is not recommending that the Board adopt any new positions on state legislation this month.
-The State Legislature is scheduled to reconvene on January 4, 2012.
-Federal Legislative Action The Authority's legislative team is not recommending that the Board adopt any new positions on federal legislation this month.
-Following the December 6, 2011 resignation of Federal Aviation Administration (FAA) Administrator Randy Babbitt, Deputy Administrator Michael Huerta is now serving as acting FAA Administrator.
-Authority Strategies:
+State Legislative Action The Authority's legislative team is not recommending that the Board adopt any new positions on State legislation this month.
+October 9th was the last day for the Governor to sign or veto legislation passed by the State Legislature during the 2011 legislative session.
+The Legislature is scheduled to reconvene on January 4, 2012.